My Somerset Starling Guide

 The Roost Sites

 The RSPB hotline will tell you which reserve the birds used last night – but each reserve is huge.
-The Avalon Marshes Centre displays a map in their window showing the location the birds are roosting.
+The Avalon Marshes Centre displays a map showing the location the birds are roosting.
 This gives you more information but interpreting the map can be confusing.

 The challenge for visitors is to predict where the birds will roost next.
-If you pick the wrong spot you may not see a single starling.
-So here are some of the likely sites.
+If you pick the wrong spot you may not see any starlings.
+So here are some of the most popular sites.

 Excellent views can be had from the main drove looking south over the reeds towards the brighter sky.
 Alternatively, the Tor View hide on the walk-way between the reed beds can give you a closer view.